 A continuous learning culture can keep your people updated on the tools and technology and help them gain domain-specific skills that are required to perform their job effectively.
 This also promotes learning while performing their job, leads to better retention and performance.

 Constant upskilling will help your people realize that they are valued.
 They will connect emotionally and go the extra mile to give their best.

 Retains your people

-Opportunities that help your people learn, expand their capabilities and also offer them career progression opportunities.
+Opportunities that help your people learn can expand their capabilities and also offer them career progression opportunities.
 This is one of the factors that attracts new talent and retains existing talent.
 Gallup reported that 87% of millennials rate "professional or career growth and development opportunities" as important to them in a job;

 A growing culture innovates

 Constant learning makes your people proactive in their job and sparks their creativity.
 It also helps them innovate and enjoy solving problems.
 Creating and sustaining a learning culture in your organization can:

 - Reduce the need to search for new people with specific skills.

 - Reduce overall costs.
 Developing your staff is much affordable than hiring new employees.